T R I P T I

 (There's no rasmalai)

-His head jerked up immediately, eyes wide.
+His head jerked up immediately towards me.

 "Oh, sorry...
 I was thinking about my new project" he said.